Canon G7 X Mark II vs Fujifilm X-T1

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

-- Ready to shoot: Has a lens build-in, whereas the X-T1 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the X-T1 requires a separate lens.

 - More compact: Is smaller (106x61mm vs 129x90mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the X-T1).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the X-T1).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.